kpmeen/clammyscan/README.md

 ### scanWithTmpFile

-Will, as the name implies, create a temp file available for later processing in the controller.
+Scans your file and writes it to a temporary file, available for later processing in the controller.

 ```scala
   def scanTempFile = Action(clammyScan.scanWithTmpFile) { request =>